ctf2009/ansible-rpi-autohotspot/README.md

 This is simply a demonstration of how to automate this for simple deployment onto a raspberry pi

-This has been tested on Raspbian Jessie
+This has been tested on Raspbian Stretch Lite April 2019

 ### Prerequisites
 This guide assumes the following.